phw/peek/README.md

   file format is not well suited for high resolution or full screen recording.
 - Avoid too many colors, since GIF is limited to a 256 color palette.
 This one is not so much about file size but more about visual quality.
+- If the above suggestions are not suitable for your use case, consider using WebM or MP4 format (see below).

 ### If GIF is so bad why use it at all?
 While GIF is a very old format, it has seen some rise in usage again in recent